-This Valencia 3-day itinerary is built for first-time visitors who want a practical route rather than a checklist.
+This Valencia 3-day itinerary is built for first-time visitors who want a practical route rather than a rushed checklist.
 It groups sights by zone, keeps travel time under control, and leaves day 3 flexible so you can choose between a city-focused finish and a coast-side feel.

-Valencia 3-Day Itinerary at a Glance
+3 Days in Valencia Itinerary at a Glance

 | Day | Core plan | Why it works |